CopernicaMarketingSoftware/Documentation/Yothalot/introduction.md

 data clusters.
 If you have a lot of data and want to process it using either native C++ or simple PHP scripts, Yothalot is the tool for you.

-Yothalot is designed with simplicity in mind: it uses the [GlusterFS](http://www.gluster.org/) distributed file system for storing distributed data, and you can create a Yothalot cluster by simply starting up the Yothalot process on each of the servers in your network.
+Yothalot was designed with simplicity in mind: it uses the [GlusterFS](http://www.gluster.org/) distributed file system for storing distributed data, and you can start the cluster by simply starting up the Yothalot process on each of the servers in your network.
 The map/reduce jobs that you assign to the cluster are automatically split up in smaller tasks and are sent to cluster nodes that have local access to the files being